Updated • This post may contain affiliate links

 Night Tour

-Besides river tubing, a popular tour is hiking trails on a night Tour.
+Besides river tubing, a popular tour is hiking the trails on a night tour.
 Exploring the rainforest at night can be a captivating experience.
-Resorts offer tours at $95.00 USD per person which lasts for 4 hours.
+Resorts offer tours at $100 USD per person, lasting four hours.

 Cockscomb Basin Cabins